GetDKAN/dkan_starter/docs/introduction/dkan-starter-annotated.rst

 ``config/``
 ~~~~~~~~~~~

-In in effort to simplify how we configure and customize projects we have  added `./config` to capture all configurations an customizations to a data_starter project.
+In an effort to simplify how we configure and customize projects we have  added `./config` to capture all configurations and customizations to a dkan_starter project.
 The idea with this folder is to capture all customizations across our sites in one place  as well as to separate the logic that uses custom configuration from the configuration itself.
 The current structure of the config folder is:

 .. code-block:: bash

   config/
     aliases.local.php
     config.php